Red (band): Release the Panic (2012–2014)

 On July 10, 2012, Red announced their fourth album, Release the Panic, was in progress.
 For the first time in their career, the band worked with a different producer other than Graves, choosing Howard Benson.
 He intentionally stripped the band's sound and made it less produced, and Red adopted a more melodic and alternative rock sound than previous releases.
-They worked one year and a half on writing the music, and around two years recording.
+They worked 18 months on writing the music, and around two years recording.
 The first single, "Release the Panic", was released in November 2012.
 Release the Panic was released on February 5, 2013.
 The album debuted on the U.S. Billboard 200 chart at No. 7, with first week sales of around 41,000.
 Red coincided the release of Release the Panic with their 3-disc anthology album Who We Are: The Red Anthology, formed of their first three albums.

 Their subsequent tours culminated in Rickard's final performance with the band on January 26, 2014, before he finished the sessions for the Red remix EP Release the Panic: Re-Calibrated, released on April 29, 2014, and left the group.
 Debuting at No. 75 on the Billboard 200 charts, the release includes six songs from Release the Panic with orchestral arrangements and new elements added to the original tracks and one new song.
 Rickard was replaced by Love and Death drummer Dan Johnson, in time for an eight-city tour with Demon Hunter and Veridia.